zachsaw/MPDN_Extensions/README.md

 1. Open Mpdn.Extensions.sln
 1. Rebuild Mpdn.Extensions
     * Make sure you do this before opening any of the files in the IDE
-1. You're all set!
-This allows your IDE to run MPDN which in turn loads your class library (Extension plugin) when you start a debug session
+1. Hit F5 to run MPDN which will load the extensions for debugging

 You can set breakpoints and step through your code just as you normally would.
 Intellisense should work too.